Policy Section 2

 Mailing Address: PO Box 9500, Paducah KY 42002

-- The donor should mail the stock certificate(s) via registered or overnight mail, as is, without endorsement to: MSU Office of Development, 106 Development Center, Murray, KY 42071.
-The donor should be instructed to include a letter which states that he or she is transferring the stock to the MSU Foundation; and
+- The donor should mail the stock certificate(s) via registered or overnight mail, as is, without endorsement to: MSU Office of Development, 200 Heritage Hall, Murray, KY 42071.
+The donor should be instructed to include a letter which states that he or she is transferring the stock to the Foundation; and

 - The donor should execute the endorsement on a "stock power" transfer form.
 The donor